 Do not mistake your kitchen sink for a chemistry laboratory.
-The grinding components of most garbage disposals are made of galvanized steel which can corrode when contacted with strong chemicals like bleaching powder and such cleaning agents.
+The grinding components of most garbage disposals are made of galvanized steel which can corrode when they come into contact with strong chemicals, such as bleaching powder and similar cleaning agents.

 7. Fibrous Vegetables

-Vegetables like celery, asparagus, etc shouldn’t be added to a garbage disposal unit.
-Their very fibrous nature makes it really hard for the machine to break them.
-These food items will undoubtedly cause damages and clogs
+Vegetables like celery and asparagus shouldn’t be added to a garbage disposal.
+Their fibrous nature makes it hard for the machine to break them down efficiently.
+These food items will cause some frustrating clogs.

 8. Coffee Grounds

+Here, we’re faced with the same issues as coffee grounds.
 How can a teeny onion skin or a potato peel damage a big disposer?
-The answer is they don’t, but undoubtedly they are very good at causing clogs down the pipeline.
+The answer is they don’t, but they are very good at causing clogs down the pipeline.

 10. Spoons And Utensils